FAQ's Andy Warhol newPOPart Gallery

 In principle Andy Warhol was a lazy man.
 But it is true, he gave occasionally to his friends or gallery visitors autographs or made quick drafts.
 But these occasions were rare.
 You will find a lot of "hand signed" prints of Andy Warhol in different auctions but also in renowned galleries.
 To 99 % these offered mostly offset prints are just pages torn from different illustrations (books, journals) and signed with a black or gold felt pen by somebody but definitely not by Andy Warhol.

 About 95 % of all Andy Warhol signatures are counterfeits and the offers on ebay, onlineauctioneers or other obscure online auctions go up to 99 % > good luck buying a hand signed Warhol for under $ 25000.

 Let us ask you a simple question: Who would sell a hand signed print with a value of min. $ 10000 for just $ 100?

 If Andy Warhol would have signed all these prints he would have had to live for another two centuries.
 The value of these fakes is simply zero.

-You are interested in an evaluation of your Andy Warhol artwork?
+You are interested in an estimate of your Andy Warhol artwork?

 Don't hesitate contacting us.
 We will help you with our experience and cooperation with the Carnegie Institute in Pittsburgh.
 Due to high demand we can no more provide theses services for free.
 But you can buy a short or detailed expertise for a reasonable price here.
 Please don't contact us if you aren't ready to pay for our services.